Opening an international bank account is critical to the lives of many individuals and business owners.

 After going through the above questions, you will have a much better idea about your specific international banking requirements.

 Of course, one major consideration when opening an account is the cost, both of opening and maintaining the account.
 This is an important consideration that should not be overlooked.
-That’s why we have a dedicated article about the costs of opening accounts.
-It provides details on the specific costs that can be incurred and how to reduce them for various client profiles.
+In fact, that’s why we have a dedicated article about the costs of opening accounts.
+Above all, it provides details on the specific costs that can be incurred and how to reduce them for various client profiles.

 But, when it comes to medium and long-term account maintenance, opening in the wrong country is a big mistake.
 So, if you have the time, make sure you find and open an account in the right country.